HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-05-29-THE-ZEN-OF-PYTHON.md

 **Finding Your Own Workflow**[^5]

 As you can see, Python gives you many options for how to structure code in a large project.
 It’s important to know all these possibilities so you can determine the best ways to organize your projects as well as understand other people’s projects.

-*When you’re starting out, keep your code structure simple.* Try doing everything in one file and moving your classes to separate modules once everything is working.
-If you like how modules and files interact, try storing your classes in modules when you start a project. *Find an approach that lets you write code that works, and go from there.*
+<i class="emphasize">When you’re starting out, keep your code structure simple.</i> Try doing everything in one file and moving your classes to separate modules once everything is working.
+If you like how modules and files interact, try storing your classes in modules when you start a project. <i class="emphasize">Find an approach that lets you write code that works, and go from there.</i>

 </div>